wakabibrian/React-Jonas/README.md

 3. Connect the state with the value, using the onChange prop

 -   For numbers in the state, always convert it Number before e.target.value

+## 15. State vs. Props

+-   Details in the pdf